gjbex/Scientific-C-plus-plus/source-code/README.md

 1. `TOML++`: examples of parsing TOML configuration files in C++ using the TOML++ library.
 1. `build_all.sh`: Bash script to build all the examples in this repository, using CMake.
-Note that some example may fail to build, depending on the software installed on your system.
+Note that some examples may fail to build, depending on the software installed on your system.
 The primary intention of this script is test the build process of all examples.